Key points about vaping

 Print this page

-Vaping is the use of an electronic device that heats a liquid turning it into an aerosol (vapour) which the person inhales.
+Vaping is the use of an electronic device that heats a liquid turning it into an aerosol (vapour) which is then inhaled (breathed in).
 Vape devices are also known as e-cigarettes or vapes.
 Vaping liquids often contain chemicals, flavours and nicotine.
-They do not burn tobacco or produce tar or carbon monoxide.
-Read about the different vaping devices here.(external link)
+They don't burn tobacco or produce tar or carbon monoxide.
+Read about the different vaping devices(external link).

-Video: A Spotlight on Vaping series
+Video: A Spotlight on vaping series

 In response to growing calls from concerned parents and educators, the Asthma and Respiratory Foundation New Zealand has launched this educational video series.
-This video may take a few moments to load.

 (Asthma and Respiratory Foundation New Zealand, NZ, 2022)

 Although more research is needed into the long-term effects, we do know that the risks of smoking are likely to be much greater than the risks of vaping BUT there are still risks to your health from vaping.
 That means it's better to switch from smoking to vaping, but if you don't smoke, don't start vaping.
-Read here about how to best switch to vaping, to quit smoking(external link) and read the section below on the Side effects of vaping.
+Read about how to best switch to vaping, to quit smoking(external link) and read the section below on the side effects of vaping.

 Avoid vaping if you are pregnant